sc0ttj/tldr-react/README.md

 ## Improve performance

-By default React will, re-render the component each time its `props` change.
+By default React will re-render the component each time its `props` change.

 Here's the default behavior of a component, deciding when to update (re-render):